-(2) Applicants shall be students or young professionals approximately 25 years of age or younger.
+(3) Applicants shall be students in college, university, or graduate school or young professionals approximately 25 years of age or younger.

-(5) Applicants should have internet access for communication and online learning at the place of their residence.
+(5) Applicants should have access to the internet for communication and online learning at the place of their residence.

-(6) Applicants should have the will to remain actively involved in the issues of nuclear weapons and global security after the program by making full use of the knowledge and skills gained in the program, and to be able to share their experiences through social media, etc.
+(6) Applicants should have the will to remain actively involved in the issues of nuclear weapons and global security after the program by making full use of the knowledge and skills gained in the program, and to be able to disseminate about their experience utilizing social media, etc.

 (7) Applicants should be able to comprehend technical terms and participate in discussions in English.